 Before receiving a transplant, the body of a patient has to be preconditioned or prepared to receive donor stem cells.
-This process requires the removal of their bone marrow, blood cells, and immune cells, usually using chemotherapy, radiation, or both.
+This process requires removing their bone marrow, blood cells, and immune cells, usually using chemotherapy, radiation, or both.
 The issue is, these methods are quite harsh on the body, which is why doctors often offer transplants as a last resort.

 Problem #2 – Matching donor cells

 Donor stem cells usually consist of a mixture of cells, not just hematopoietic stem cells.
-As a result, immune cells from the donor can sometimes make it into the patient, leading to a life-threatening complication called the graft-versus-host disease.
-In this case, a type of immune cells called T cells from the donor recognizes the patients’ tissue as foreign and starts attacking them.
+As a result, immune cells from the donor are transferred into the patient, which in some cases leads to a life-threatening complication called the graft-versus-host disease.
+In this case, a type of immune cell called T cells from the donor recognizes the patients’ cells as foreign and starts attacking them.
 The likelihood of graft-versus-host disease can be reduced by closely matching the donor stem cells to patients.

 Antibodies to the rescue